sonmwalker/sonmwalker.github.io/_posts/2018-12-12-sonm-intro.md

 tags: SONM, Tutorial
 ---

 Hello everyone!
-In this tutorial, sonmwalker will show how
+In this tutorial, sonmwalker will show the basic operations in SONM platform.

 ## How to install SONM

 ### As a consumer